 Read Depth and Dynamic Range in RNA-Seq

-The range of expression levels that can be reliably handled in RNA-Seq depends greatly on read depth.
-Here, dynamic range does not simply mean the overall spread of measured values.
-Rather, it refers to the signal range that can be interpreted with confidence, after excluding low-count regions where noise has a large influence.
+The range of expression levels that can be analyzed reliably by RNA-Seq depends strongly on read depth.
+Here, dynamic range does not simply refer to the full numerical range of the measured values.
+Rather, it refers to the range of signals that can be treated as reasonably reliable for analysis, excluding the low-count region where noise has a substantial influence.

-When read depth is low, many of the reads are occupied by a relatively small number of highly expressed genes.
-In contrast, more reads are required to measure the expression levels of lowly expressed genes stably.
+When read depth is low, a large proportion of the reads comes from a relatively small number of highly expressed genes.
+In contrast, measuring the expression levels of lowly expressed genes reliably requires a greater number of reads.

-In other words, in RNA-Seq, the more you want to include lowly expressed genes in the analysis, the more reads you need.
-Increasing the read depth brings more genes into the reliable signal range, but extending the dynamic range toward the low-expression side requires a rapidly increasing number of reads.
+In other words, the more lowly expressed genes you want to include in the analysis, the greater the required read depth becomes.
+Increasing the number of reads brings more genes into the reliable signal range, but the number of reads required increases rapidly as the dynamic range is extended toward lower expression levels.

-Note: In this article, read depth is described as single-end read equivalents.
-For paired-end RNA-Seq data, one read pair should be counted as one fragment.
-Therefore, if the total read count is reported by counting read 1 and read 2 separately, use approximately half of that number when comparing it with the read depths discussed in this article.
+Note: The read numbers discussed in this article are expressed as the number of fragments available for analysis.
+In single-end RNA-Seq, one read is counted as one fragment.
+In paired-end RNA-Seq, one pair consisting of Read 1 and Read 2 is counted as one fragment.
+Therefore, when the total read count for paired-end RNA-Seq is reported by counting Read 1 and Read 2 separately, use approximately half of that number when comparing it with the values discussed in this article.

 Fig1: RNA-Seq Read Depth and Dynamic Range

-When evaluating the dynamic range of RNA-Seq data, it is important to check the original Count values and read depth, rather than relying only on TPM, FPKM, or RPKM.
+When evaluating the dynamic range of RNA-Seq, it is important to examine the original count values and read depth, rather than relying on TPM, FPKM, or RPKM values.

-The amount of input RNA, as well as read depth, has a major effect on the range of expression levels that can be reliably handled in RNA-Seq.
-In ultra-low-input RNA-Seq and single-cell RNA-Seq, the number of molecules obtained from each sample or cell is limited, so these methods are subject to constraints that differ from those of bulk RNA-Seq.
-Although technical improvements continue to be made, extra care is needed when trying to quantify lowly expressed genes stably.
-In particular, in the low-count region, it is necessary to carefully judge whether a gene is truly not expressed or was simply not detected by chance.
+In addition to read depth, the amount of input RNA has a major influence on the range of expression levels that can be analyzed reliably by RNA-Seq.
+In ultra-low-input RNA-Seq and single-cell RNA-Seq, the number of molecules obtained from each sample or cell is limited, resulting in constraints that differ from those of bulk RNA-Seq.
+Although technological advances continue to improve these methods, reliable quantification of lowly expressed genes requires even greater caution than in conventional bulk RNA-Seq.
+Particularly in the low-count region, it is necessary to distinguish carefully between a gene that is not expressed and one that simply happened not to be detected.

-In data analysis, filtering and interpretation should be considered according to the sample with the lowest read depth.
-Therefore, when designing an experiment, it is safer not to rely only on the theoretical values listed in the sequencer specifications.
-It is better to allow for the possibility that the effective number of reads available for analysis may be about half of the theoretical value.
+In data analysis, filtering criteria and the range of interpretation must be determined with reference to the sample with the lowest read count.
+Therefore, when planning an experiment, it is safer not to rely solely on the theoretical output of the sequencer or the average obtained by dividing that output equally among the samples.
+For the sample with the lowest read count, it may be prudent to allow for the possibility that the actual read depth will be approximately half of the planned value.

 Fig2: RNA-Seq Read Depth and Dynamic Range Summary

-3' RNA-Seq is a method that sequences mainly the region near the 3' end of transcripts, rather than the entire transcript.
-It is less affected by gene length and has the advantage of making it easier to process many samples efficiently.
+3′ RNA-Seq is a method that mainly sequences regions near the 3′ ends of transcripts, rather than across the full transcript.
+It is less affected by gene length and offers advantages for efficiently processing large numbers of samples.

-However, using 3' RNA-Seq does not mean that lowly expressed genes can be measured stably with only a small number of reads.
-To interpret lowly expressed genes with confidence, sufficient molecular input and read depth are still required.
+However, using 3′ RNA-Seq does not mean that lowly expressed genes can be measured reliably with only a small number of reads.
+Reliable analysis of lowly expressed genes still requires a sufficient number of molecules and reads.
+See: Why Use 3′ RNA-Seq?
+The Possibility of Measuring Lowly Expressed Genes More Deeply at the Same Cost.

 Summary

-In RNA-Seq, if you only look at normalized values or analysis results, it is easy to overlook whether a sufficient number of reads was obtained in the first place.
-If the read depth is insufficient, interpretation of the low-expression region becomes unstable.
+When only normalized values or downstream analysis results are examined, it is easy to overlook whether sufficient read depth was obtained in the first place.
+However, when read depth is insufficient, interpretation of the low-expression range becomes unreliable.

-When considering the dynamic range of RNA-Seq data, first check the read depth, and then judge the data by actually examining the Count distribution and reproducibility among samples.
+When considering the dynamic range of RNA-Seq, first check the total read count and the number of usable fragments after mapping.
+Then assess the data by examining the distribution of gene counts and the reproducibility between samples.